holmstead/principles_of_data_analytics/README.md

 # An Exploration of the Palmer Penguins Dataset

-This repository contains an analysis of the Palmer Penguins dataset.[^1.0] Horsts repo can be found here.[^1.05] A nicely formatted copy of the dataset can be found in UCIs machine learning archives [^1.1].
+This repository contains an analysis of the Palmer Penguins dataset.[1]
+Horsts repo can be found here.[2]
+A nicely formatted copy of the dataset can be found in [UCIs machine learning archives](https://archive.ics.uci.edu/dataset/53/iris).

 Several popular data-analysis libraries are used herein in an attempt to extract some [information](https://en.wikipedia.org/wiki/Information#) out of the dataset.
 To do so, we should approach the task with a question already in mind.
 Without a question, it may be difficult to extract any meaningful informatioon from a dataset.

+The program was written in Python using [VSCode](https://code.visualstudio.com/), a free open-source Integrated Development Environment (IDE).

+Several libraries were used that are not part of the Python Standard Library and must be downloaded seperately.
+Instructions on how to install these libraries can be found in the Get Started section.

 ## Quickstart